0xFireWolf/RealtekCardReader/README.md

 - RTS525A has the highest priority than other chips, because that's the only chip available for me to test the driver.
 - If a device's support status is "Not Yet", its controller is not implemented yet.
 - Other Realtek USB card readers (e.g., RTS5138) conform to the USB Attached SCSI (UAS) protocol and therefore may be supported by the native driver.

+## Boot Arguments
+Please refer to this dedicated [page](Docs/BootArgs.md) to see all boot arguments.

 ## Questions, Issues and Documentation